-- 7.4.
-Students have access to enriching after school programs that are aligned with the curriculum. - Students and families are asked about out-of-school time learning needs. - The coordinator identifies and recruits partners for out-of-school time at the school and in the community. - Guidelines are in place to facilitate alignment. - Partners have experience aligning school-day and out-of-school time learning experiences. - Key staff position (e.g., out-of-school time coordinator) explicitly links out-of-school time learning with core instructional program. - Description of after-school program and activities that demonstrate alignment with curriculum. - 7.5.
-Students have access to enriching summer learning experiences. - List of summer learning opportunities available to students inside and outside of the school. - 7.6.
-Students have access to supportive environments as needed before school and during school breaks. - School is open early for students needing care and support. - Plan is in place to address student needs during breaks. - 7.7.
-Learning experiences incorporate a focus on real world issues and enable young people to be problem solvers in their own communities. - Field trips to understand real world issues are available. - Students hear from local community leaders and residents about real world issues. - Curriculum addresses real world issues; students engage in learning about issues and developing solutions. - 7.8.
-Learning experiences in community schools meet quality standards defined by specific program fields (e.g., after school, summer learning, service learning, project-based learning, common core). - Educators and partners have access to materials, curricula, and training for effective programming and instruction.
+7.5.
+Students have access to enriching after-school programs that are aligned with the curriculum.

+- Students and families are asked about out-of-school time learning goals, needs, and priorities. - The coordinator identifies and recruits partners for out-of-school time at the school and in the community. - Guidelines are in place to facilitate alignment between school day and out-of-school time practices and norms. - Partners have experience aligning school-day and out-of-school time learning experiences. - Key staff position (e.g., out-of-school time coordinator) explicitly links out-of-school time learning with the school's core instructional program. - Descriptions of after-school program and activities reflect alignment with the school's curriculum and priorities.

+7.6.
+Students have access to enriching summer learning experiences.

+• List of summer learning opportunities inside and outside of the school are available to students.

+7.7.
+Students have access to supportive environments as needed before school and during school breaks.

+- The school is open early for students needing care and support. - There is a plan is in place to address student needs during breaks.

+7.8.
+Learning experiences incorporate a focus on real world issues and enable young people to be problem solvers in their own communities.

+- Students go on field trips and work on project-based lessons to understand real world issues. - As part of the curriculum, students hear from local community leaders and residents about real-world issues. - Students study challenges facing themselves and their community and have opportunities to propose solutions.

+7.9.
+Learning experiences in community schools meet quality standards defined by specific program fields (e.g., after school, summer learning, service learning, project-based learning, and Common Core).

+• Educators and partners have access to materials, curricula, and training for effective programming and instruction.

-Core Programs Components of CAS Community Schools - A guidebook describing the core components of a community school system, such as afterschool programs and early childhood education (pp. 24-27) (National Center for Community Schools, CAS).
+Core Program Components of CAS Community Schools - A guidebook describing the core components of a community school system, such as afterschool programs and early childhood education (pp. 24-27) (National Center for Community Schools, Children's Aid Society).

-School-Age Program Observation Tool - An instrument to guide student and program observation based evaluations (National Center for Community Schools, CAS).
+School-Age Program Observation Tool - An instrument to guide student and program observations and evaluations (National Center for Community Schools, Children's Aid Society).

-Statewide Afterschool Networks Quality Standards - A guide to quality standards for afterschool programs (Statewide Afterschool Networks).
+Statewide Afterschool Networks Quality Standards - The National Network of Statewide Afterschool Networks' guide to quality standards for afterschool programs (Statewide Afterschool Networks).

-Quality Standards for Expanded Learning in California - A guide to California's quality standards for their afterschool network (Afterschool Network).
+Quality Standards for Expanded Learning in California - A guide to California's afterschool quality standards (Afterschool Network).